vmware-archive/test-operations/build-resources/RELEASING.md

    This command will verify that the dependent versions are up to date, and ensures that the project has the latest security fixes.

+2. `mvn clean verify -P release`
-2. Build and test the project.

-   Make sure everything is ready to go.
+   Build and test the project to make sure everything is ready to go.

-   Fix all javadoc and style issues.

 3. `mvn release:prepare -P release`